This post contains affiliate links. Read my full disclosure.

-Value of Books That Have Rhythm, Rhyming, and Repetition (a speech pathologist viewpoint)
+Why Babies & Toddlers Need Books That Have Rhythm, Rhyming, and Repetition (a speech pathologist viewpoint)

 Rhythm and rhyming tend to go hand in hand when it comes to books for littles.
 When sentences in a story end with rhyming words, there also is typically a predictable, rhythmic pattern to those phrases as well.
 When you read to your child during these early language learning years, you are naturally highlighting those patterns with your pausing, voice inflection, and stress on syllables.
 And more exposure to the patterns in language is always a good thing for a young language learner.

-Rhyming itself has long been considered a pre-literacy skill, or a foundational skill that later reading skills are dependent on.
+Rhyming itself has long been considered a pre-literacy skill, or a foundational skill that later reading skills are dependent upon.
 Though it is no longer thought to be predictive of later reading success, it remains a valuable skill for children to learn.
 Being able to identify words that rhyme requires a child to be able to listen to, isolate, and compare the endings of words to decide if two words rhyme or not.

-But, for toddlers, it is really important for them to have access to actual, physical books.
+But, for toddlers, it is important for them to have access to actual, physical books.
 In particular, sturdy board books that have cardboard pages.
 Board books have thick enough pages for little fingers to turn.
 Some important pre-emergent literacy skills do include page-turning, orienting a book correctly, and understanding that a book reads front to back, and left to right.
 All these things are learned by reading board books.

 The books on my list of favorites for babies and toddlers below are pretty well-known books, so they are very likely to be at your local library if you want to try before you buy.
-But having books around all the time and reading them over and over is really beneficial to toddlers, so I would recommend investing in any of these books for your home library.
-We have all of them at our home and many more, but these 10 are my faves for rhyming, rhythm, and repetition!
+But having books around all the time and reading them over and over is beneficial to babies and toddlers, so I would recommend investing in any of these books for your home library.
+We have all of them at our home and many more, but these 10 board books are my faves for rhyming, rhythm, and repetition!

 Top 10 Toddler Books With Rhythm, Rhyming, and Repetition